tz-wrapped/tezos-btc/TZBTC-contract.md

 ##### `Approve`

 This entry point is used approve transfer of tokens from one account to another.

+When called with `(address :spender, nat :value)` parameters allows `spender` account to withdraw from the sender, multiple times, up to the `value` amount.
+Each call of `transfer` entrypoint decreases the allowance amount on the transferred amount of tokens unless `transfer` is called with `from` account equal to sender.

+If this entrypoint is called again, it overwrites the current allowance with `value`.

+Changing allowance value from non-zero value to a non-zero value is forbidden to prevent the [corresponding attack vector](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM).

 **Parameter:** (***spender*** : [`Address`](#types-Address-simplified), ***value*** : [`Natural`](#types-Natural))